scale-it/algo-builder/examples/permissioned-token/README.md

    - *tx3*: Payment transaction to clawback (contract account) with amount >= fee of *tx2*
    - *tx4*: Call to permissions smart contract with a) application arg `str:transfer` b) app accounts: [`fromAddress`, `toAddress`].

     **NOTE**: *tx3*, *tx4* can be signed by anyone but they must be present in group (they validate conditions).
 The signer will pay transaction fees.
-If receiver of `forceTransfer` is the current asset reserve OR if *tx4* is asset config txn (to update reserve address), then a permissions smart contract call is not required.
+If receiver of `forceTransfer` is the current asset reserve then a permissions smart contract call is not required.

 4. *updateReserveByAssetConfig (newReserveAddress)*: Group of 4 transactions
    - *tx1*: Call to controller smart contract with a) application arg `str:force_transfer` b) foreign Asset: `assetIndex` - signed by asset manager.
    - *tx2*: Asset clawback transaction from `oldReserveAddress` to `newReserveAddress`, amount = `oldReserveHolding.amount` (moving all tokens to new reserve address).
    - *tx3*: Payment transaction to clawback (contract account) with amount >= fee of *tx2*
    - *tx4*: Asset Config transaction updating reserve address to `newReserveAddress` - signed by asset manager.

+    **NOTE**: If *tx4* is asset config transaction (updating reserve address to *newReserveAddress*) in `forceTransfer` group, then a permissions smart contract call is not required (as we're moving all tokens in *tx2* from old reserve to new one).

 5. [*updateReserveByRekeying (newReserveAddress)*](examples/permissioned-token/scripts/admin/update-reserve.js): Transaction rekeying oldReserve account to `newReserveAddress` - signed by old reserve account.